New Graduate Neonatal Nurse Practitioner Fellowship

 The New Grad NNP will rotate to at least 2 sites over the 12-month period beginning in one of the level III NICUs.
 New Grad NNP Fellows will always have experienced neonatal APP mentors with them who will guide them through expected clinical competencies.
 Neonatal New grad NNP fellows begin with a small patient load and are expected to progress on patient load and acuity each month.
 By months 4-6 and 10-12, the neonatal new grad NNP fellow will be taking an entire APP patient load daily with the mentor acting as a support person, providing minimal guidance as needed.

-Formal clinical evaluations are performed every 6-8 weeks from APP mentors.
+Formal clinical evaluations are performed monthly by APP fellowship faculty.

 We have developed a “Super-Mentor” Program which allows dedicated mentorship of our Neonatal new grad NNP fellows while on shift with varied other learners within the Seattle Children’s program.
 The new grad NNP Fellow will have some clinical rotation shifts with the Super-Mentors and some with traditional Neonatal APP mentors, who split a caseload of patients with the learner.

-Every other month didactic classes are taught to augment the NNP educational curriculum and is based upon topics identified by former New Grad NNPs.
+Twice a month didactic classes, with the PA Neonatal Fellows, with focus on support of practical application of critical thinking through case-based review of neonatal problems.
 These topics include complex fluid and electrolyte management, blood gas interpretation and ventilator management, difficult conversations involving the New Grad NNP Fellow in the new role, and other complex cases.